 help the outcome of the design be more cohesive

 We know it takes extra effort, but we also know it pays off big time!

 Do you have experience planning a kitchen remodel and buying items in the wrong order?
+What is the hardest selection on the list above?
 We want to hear about it!